devopshobbies/k8s-virtualization/README.md

 - Cluster-issuer

-If you need to add a new tool to the infrastructure you can either add the manifest or install by helm. as an example you can see the minio deployment and requiered variables.
+If you need to add a new tool to the infrastructure you can either add the manifest or install by helm. as an example you can see the minio deployment and required variables.

 in IaC/infrastructure/main.tf